 - Full: The door and drawer faces are larger than the openings and overlap the face frame, leaving only a small visible reveal.

-Full overlay cabinets still show approximately 1/4-inch reveal of the face frame while frameless cabinets do not show a frame reveal.
+The short answer is no. Full overlay cabinets still show approximately 1/4-inch reveal of the face frame while frameless cabinets do not show any frame reveal.

 Are Frameless Cabinets Less Sturdy?

 While our frameless cabinets are constructed with the same Heirloom Quality practices, the face frame on framed cabinets act as reinforcement, making them the sturdier option of the two.
 This is not to say that frameless cabinets are not sturdy, they are, the face frame on the framed cabinets just give it a little extra oomph.

 They do!
 Since frameless cabinets do not have a face frame, frameless cabinets have 3/4-inch more interior space than your traditional framed kitchen cabinetry.